amalto/platform6-service-typescript/README.md

 - create a simple Node.js application server,
 - initialize a custom service on Platform 6,
-- implement the endpoint that displays the service's user interface,
+- implement the endpoint that displays the service's user interface
-- retrieve some data from another service

 ## General notes about the user interface of the service